govsocial-org/govsocial-org.github.io/docs/building/fediblockhole.md

 The `repository:` value points to the location of the [GitHub Package](https://github.com/cunningpike/fediblockhole/pkgs/container/fediblockhole) we pushed our Docker image to.
 The `tag:` value can be used to override the `appVersion:` value in the [chart](#chart-file).

+!!!
+Note
+    We specified a non-root user and group in our Values file to make sure that the containerized script does not run as the root user.

 ### Templates

-These files are really just metadata for the Helm deployment - the real work is done in the [templates](https://helm.sh/docs/chart_template_guide/getting_started/).
+All the preceding files are really just metadata for the Helm deployment - the real work is done in the [templates](https://helm.sh/docs/chart_template_guide/getting_started/).

 #### Cron Job